Page images

 And mounts far off among the fwans of Thames.

-This, though the gentleft piece of fatire in the whole poem, and conveying at the same time a oblique compliment, he retaliated in his Progrefs of Wit, which begins with the following a which Pope's well known difpofition is elegantly, yet very feverely characterised,
+This, though the gentleft piece of fatire in the whole poem, and conveying at the fame time oblique compliment, he retaliated in his Progrefs of Wit, which begins with the following loo which Pope's well known difpofition is elegantly, yet very feverely characterised.

 The ladies' play-thing and the mufe's pride;